pythonian23/Yenigma-1/README.md

 # Yenigma
- An attempt to make the Enigma more secure
+ Making the Enigma more secure by removing the limitations of wiring.